MEAL BOLT: A Tutorial for Insulin Dosing

 Goal: Take a quick snapshot of your current internal environment.

-๐ What to check:
+๐ What to consider:

 Current BG (from CGM/BGM)